How To Teach Yourself Classical Guitar (even if you live on the moon)

 The beauty of books and DVDs is that you can check them out from your local library, so cost is not an issue.

-Some of these may not be in your local system, but through inter-library loan (just ask your favorite librarian), you can get just about anything ever made.
+Some of these may not be in your local system, but through interlibrary loans (just ask your favorite librarian), you can get just about anything ever made.

-If you are on a budget and are serious about learning and exposing yourself to new books, DVDs and recordings, getting well-acquainted with your local library resources is time well spent.
+If you are on a budget and are serious about learning and exposing yourself to new books, sheet music, DVDs, and classical music recordings, getting well-acquainted with your local library resources is time well spent.

 You can also use your library to preview many different resources designed to help teach yourself classical guitar, then purchase the ones that you connect with the most.